 Mike Senior takes you through the before and after files of his Mix Rescue of Two Spot Gobi's live-recorded track:

-The same performance with EQ, limiting, dynamic EQ, and effects, exactly as it appears in the final remix.
+The main kick channel as it appears in the remix.